Gauntlet173/CodingTheLaw/syllabus.md

 Time will be set aside in each class to address the technical learning assignment set for the week.
 You are not expected to have read technical resource material in advance.

 Extensive documentation on Docassemble is available at https://docassemble.org/docs.
 Questions are regularly asked and answered at https://docassemble.slack.com in the #questions channel.
 Because of the large number of law schools providing training on Docasesmble, there is now a #student-questions channel, that will be populated mostly with law school students and instructors.
-A specific channel will also be created specifically for each section of the course.
 Documentation for Python can be found at https://www.python.org/doc/.
 And remember, when all else fails...
 Google is your friend.

 ## Technical Learning Assignments

 You are free to pursue these at your own pace if the schedule is too slow for you.
 They are scheduled to ensure that you have all the required Docassemble skills in order to complete the major project by the end of the course.
-The assignments are cumulative.
-Each assumes that you understand how to do the prior assignment.

-Each week, in class, you will have the opportunity to follow along in an exercise that implements the new skills during class.
-Your technical assignment for the week is to integrate those new skills into an interview that you will be improving each week.
+Each week, there will be two exercises.
+The first is a very small demonstration project that implements a new skill or feature in isolation.
+You are encouraged to do these demonstration projects yourselves as a learning exercise.
+But implementing the demonstration project is not mandatory, and they are not graded.
+All students will be provided with the source code for the demonstration project, and an explanation of how it works, in class.

+The second exercise each week is your "Technical Learning Assignment."
+This exercise is mandatory, and graded.

+The Technical Learning Assignments are cumulative.
+Over the course of six weeks, you will be improving the same project by adding features to it that were demonstrated that week.
+As such, each week's Technical Learning Assignment can only be completed if you have completed the previous weeks' assignments.

+**It is therefore very important that you keep up with the Technical Learning Assignments, and seek assistance from the instructor if you are falling behind.**

+In the first class, you will be shown how to create and update a GitHub repository with your Docassemble project, and how to install that project on the Docassemble server.
+You will provide the instructor with the address for the repository and the address for the installed interview in that first class.

-"Submitting" the Technical Learning Assignments is done by:
+For all subsequent classes, "submitting" your Technical Learning Assignments only requires:

-* uploading the code to a GitHub repository to which the instructor has access, and
+* updating the GitHub repository for your interview, and
-* installing your interview on the class Docassemble server at an address the instructor has been given
+* installing the latest version of your interview on the class Docassemble server

-You will be shown how to do these things in the first class.
-Note that if the address for your GitHub repository and your interview does not change from week to week, there is no need to notify your instructor when you are finished the assignment.
+If the addresses for your GitHub repository and your interview do not change from week to week, there is no need to notify your instructor when you are finished the assignment.
 Only contact your instructor about completed assignments if there is a change in the access information.

-**A very important note about technical learning assignments**
+**A very important note about technical learning assignments:**

 Docassemble behaves in a way that is sometimes counterintuitive, especially for beginners.
 The best way to learn it is slowly, one piece at a time.
 Frequently, it will do "weird" things, like ask questions in an order you weren't expecting. **Do not try to fix weird things your interview is doing unless the assignment specifically requires it.** If you try to fix the weird things before you learn why they are happening, and how to best avoid them, you will clutter your interview with code that will later need to be removed.